Ruislip Lido Railway: History

 The railway was built in 1945 by the Grand Union Canal Company as part of Ruislip Lido, with short trains hauled by the Atlantic-type steam locomotive, Prince Edward.
 Built along the south-east shore of the reservoir, where a beach had been created, control of the lido passed to Ruislip-Northwood Urban District Council (RNUDC) when the Grand Union was nationalised.

 One or two people normally staffed the line with major work contracted out.
 Prince Edward was joined by a petrol-electric locomotive in 1959, although the antiquated gauge meant locomotives and rolling stock were not widely available and therefore expensive.

 The RNUDC became part of the London Borough of Hillingdon in 1965.
 Subsequent neglect of the lido as well as its entrance fees reduced visitor numbers.
-By the mid-1970s the Hunt locomotive was becoming unreliable and new locomotives were purchased from the manufacturer Severn Lamb in 1973 and 1975.
+By the mid-1970s the Hunt locomotive was becoming unreliable and a new locomotive was purchased from the manufacturer Severn Lamb in 1973.
 An accident in 1978, which injured several people in a derailment due to speeding, resulted in closure of the railway, which soon began to display signs of dereliction.

 In 1979, the Ruislip Lido Railway Society was established to take on the running of the railway and the line reopened ready for the summer of 1980.
 Keeping the line open became a struggle, with either too few passengers to pay for fuel or too many for the trains to accommodate comfortably.
 Despite this, work commenced on an extension around the lido to the main car park.
 Leaving the circuit near where the accident happened, the line carried on through woodland to Eleanor's Loop.